iagosrodrigues/iagosrodrigues/README.md

 ### Hi there, my name is Iago /ˈjaɣʊ/ (brazilian portuguese) 👋

-I'm a software engineer and SRE, 28y, and graduating in computer science.
+I'm a software engineer with experience in SRE, currently working in DevSecOps.
+I'm 30 years old and graduating in computer science.
 I really appreciate functional programming and security.

 I'm always learning new technologies, and for now I'm just playing around with elixir and rust.

-Here is the stack that I know at least a little bit.
+Here is the stack that I know at least a little bit:

 &nbsp;
 <img title="Node.JS" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/nodejs/nodejs.png" width="64" />